 Are you in an abusive relationship?
 Or, maybe you recently got out of one?
 Perhaps it’s been years since you left, but those memories are looming.
 And you just can’t seem to move on.
 Regardless of where you are in the process, you’re likely wondering: when is the right time to get counseling for the domestic abuse I’ve experienced?
 The answer is now.

 It’s important to know that being ready is not the same thing as feeling ready.
 If we only did things in life that we felt ready for, we wouldn’t be doing much.
 The truth is that if you feel like you’re suffering from the effects of an abusive relationship, it is the right time to seek counseling.
-The skilled and caring domestic violence counselors at Thriveworks Durham are awaiting your call—our trained professional domestic violence counselors know just how to help you and will work alongside you to collect all of the pieces of your life again.
+The skilled and caring domestic violence counselors at Thriveworks Counseling in Durham are awaiting your call—our trained professional domestic violence counselors know just how to help you and will work alongside you to collect all of the pieces of your life again.
 All you have to do is give them the chance.

 Understanding Signs and Implications of Domestic Abuse